-CHRIS YAVELOW is an award-winning composer and author with a dozen books to his credit.
+CHRIS YAVELOW is an award-winning composer, multimedia producer, and author with a dozen books to his credit.
 In the 1980s, he established an international reputation as a visionary journalist about the future of music and computers.
 By the 1990s, he had written hundreds of articles for such publications as Macworld, Electronic Musician, Byte, Computer Music Journal, Macromedia Journal, and New Media Magazine.

 As a composer, Yavelow has been honored with more than three dozen international awards and fellowships; for example, his “Dona Nobis Pacem,” was unanimously awarded the grand prize at the Rencontres Internationales du Chant Choral in France.
 The National Endowment for the Arts commissioned one of his operas, The Passion of Vincent van Gogh.
 Later, the National Institute of Music Theater sponsored his award-winning chamber opera, Countdown,* which went on to receive accolades as the first computer-assisted opera, the first virtual orchestra performance in 1987, and the first opera in cyberspace in 1994.
 He has received residency fellowships from the likes of the MacDowell Colony and the Cummington Community of the Arts in America, and the Camargo Foundation and Cité des Arts in France.